-Subrecipients must notify, and receive approval from Cal OES,

-60 calendar days in advance of any intended publication of intellectual property, when produced in whole or in part with Grant Subaward funds.
+Non-governmental subrecipients must notify, and receive approval from Cal OES, 60 calendar days in advance of any intended publication of intellectual property, when produced in whole or in part with Grant Subaward funds.
 Subrecipients may not publish the intellectual property until Cal OES provides final written approval.

-Subrecipients must also furnish Cal OES with a copy of the final product within 30 calendar days of the publication.
+All subrecipients must also provide Cal OES with a copy of the final product within 30 calendar days of the publication.